irmen/prog8/docs/source/technical.rst

 **Some arguments will be passed in registers:**
 For single byte and word arguments, the values are simply loaded in cpu registers by the caller before calling the subroutine.
 *The subroutine itself will take care of putting the values into the parameter variables.* This saves on code size because otherwise all callers would have to store the values in those variables themselves.
+Note that his convention is also still used for subroutines that specify parameters to be put into one of the *virtual registers* R0-R15, as those are in the end just variables too.
-The rules for this are as follows:
+The rules are as follows:

 Single byte parameter: ``sub foo(ubyte bar) { ... }``
    gets bar in the accumulator A, *subroutine* stores it into parameter variable